[Minor revision-posted 2/5/18 (replaces 11/21/16 edition)]

 • Consistent treatment refers to treating costs incurred for similar purposes in like circumstances in a like manner.

 b.
-Costs, including those charged to cost share funds, also must conform to any limitations or exclusions specifically set forth in federal regulations or in the sponsored project agreement.
+Costs, including those charged to cost share and program income funds, also must conform to any limitations or exclusions specifically set forth in federal regulations or in the sponsored project agreement.

 c.
 Costs that are expressly unallowable shall be identified and excluded from any billing, claim, application, or proposal applicable to a sponsored agreement.

 a.
 Direct Costs – Costs that can be identified specifically with a particular sponsored project or that can be directly assigned to such activities relatively easily and with a high degree of accuracy.

 b.
 Facilities and Administrative Costs – Costs incurred for common or joint objectives and, therefore, cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other activity.

 • Purchasing items or transferring costs to projects to spend down unobligated balances;